chrisspencer1013/NHacks_Android/README.md

 ***REMEMBER TO MAKE USE OF REFACTORING/RENAMING WITHIN ANDROID STUDIO***

 7. Create 3 buttons, change text, rename ids
-8. Contraint layout stuff (ugh, this is just kinda trial and error for the most part)
+8. Constraint layout stuff (ugh, this is just kinda trial and error for the most part)

 **BUILD!**